 He initiated and led the reform of public waiting lists for hip and knee replacement surgery in Victoria in partnership with the Victorian Government and with senior clinical colleagues.
 Osborne is a chief investigator on self-management trials in arthritis, psoriasis, HIV, diabetes, stroke, people with multiple complex conditions, and users of health technology.

-His team has led the creation of several widely licensed products that are having substantial and international impacts on public health: heiQ, MAPT, HLQ, FluiiQ, CHAT, Org-HLR, eHLQ.
+Under Prof Osborne's leadership, his teams have invented and published several tools that are widely used and are having substantial international impacts on health: heiQ, MAPT, HLQ, FluiiQ, CHAT, Org-HLR, eHLQ, ISHAQ.

-Supervision and mentoring: Osborne has supervised 20 higher degree students, including 6 PhDs to completion and currently supervises 5 PhD scholars.
-He mentors future public health leaders in Nepal, Thailand, Indonesia, Cameroon and Denmark.
+Supervision and mentoring: Osborne has supervised 20 higher degree students, including 9 PhDs to completion and currently supervises 3 PhD scholars.
+He mentors future public health leaders in Asia, Africa, Middle East and Europe.